 - Chromosome abnormalities (Down syndrome, Turner’s syndrome, Willams syndrome)

 If you were born with a congenital heart disease, you have a higher risk of developing other heart disease, such as:

 - Arrhythmias (such as atrial fibrillation, ventricular tachycardia)

 - Heart failure

 Why Choose UChicago Medicine for ACHD

 The University of Chicago Medicine has the experts you need for congenital heart disease (ACHD) care in adults.
-Our team understands that ACHD patients will face livelong risks because of their condition(s), but our expertise in medical and surgical management, in addition to intermittent, long-term follow-up care in a center specialized in ACHD is critical.
+Our team understands that ACHD patients will face lifelong risks because of their condition(s), but our expertise in medical and surgical management, as well as our specialized ACHD long-term, follow-up care provides the critical treatment you deserve.